 Data warehouse contains data about current and historical transactions.
 The existing data in the data warehouse is normally not changed.
 Only new data is added.
 The volume of a data warehouse is very large so the distributed database is used.
 The distributed databases are connected via networks or the internet.

 A small type of data warehouse is known as a data mart.
 A data mart is used to help a specific group or department in making decisions.
 A data mart is developed by extracting data from a data warehouse.

 Data warehouses are also used by data mining applications, DSS and EIS.
-Data mining is a process of finding patterns and relationships among data.
+Data mining is the process of finding patterns and relationships among data.
 The user can check the relationship between literacy rate and income level etc.

 A system that scores the knowledge of human experts and imitates human reasoning for making decisions is called an expert system.
 It consists of two main components:

 - Knowledge Base: it is the combined subject knowledge and experience of human experts.